-Today the Board proposes amended rules for second notice review by the Joint Committee on Administrative Rules (JCAR) under the Administrative Procedure Act (APA), 100 ILCS 5/5-1 et seq.
+Today the Board adopts final rules in this docket, to become effective upon their filing with the Secretary of State.
+At its January 8, 2013 meeting, the Joint Committee on Administrative Rules (JCAR) voted a certificate of no objection to the proposed rules, following its second notice rule review under the Administrative Procedure Act (APA), 100 ILCS 5/5-1 et seq.
 (2010).
-There are no substantive changes in these rules from those proposed in the Board's first notice order, as no public comments have been received.
+There are no substantive changes in these rules from those proposed in the Board's first or second notice orders, as no public comments were received and JCAR suggested no changes.

 On April 2, 2012, the Illinois Environmental Protection Agency (Agency) filed a proposal for rulemaking under Sections 10, 27 and 28 of the Environmental Protection Act (Act), 415 ILCS 5/10, 27, 28 (2012).
-The proposal concerns the Illinois rules for gasoline volatility and for vehicle refinishing, and seeks to amend 16 sections of rule text.
+The proposed and adopted amendments concern the Illinois rules for gasoline volatility and for vehicle refinishing, and amend 16 sections of rule text.
 The proposal consists of a 34-page statement of reasons (SR) with attachments, an 18-page Technical Support Document (TSD) with attachments.
 The Agency moved for relief from certain copying requirements.
 Noting no objection had been received, the Board granted the motion.

-In summary, IEPA proposes repeal of the state gasoline volatility standards in ozone attainment areas codified at 35 Ill.
+In summary, IEPA proposed, and the Board today adopts, the repeal of the state gasoline volatility standards in ozone attainment areas codified at 35 Ill.
 Adm.
 Code 215.585, since these have been replaced by federal standards.
 SR at 1-2.
-Repeal is also proposed of the state standards in the Chicago and Metro-East non-attainment areas (respectively, 35 Ill.
+Repeal was also proposed and adopted here of the state standards in the Chicago and Metro-East non-attainment areas (respectively, 35 Ill.
 Adm.
 Code 218.585 and 35 Ill.
 Adm.
 Code 219.585), because they have "essentially been superseded by Illinois participation in the Federal reformulated gasoline (RFG) program."
 SR at 2.
-Various clean-up amendments are also proposed, as necessitated by the proposed repeal.
+Finally, the Board also adopts the various clean-up amendments proposed, as necessitated by the repealers.
 Id.

-The proposal would impact motor vehicle refinishing operations by allowing, in application of spray coatings, alternative use of a High Volume Low Pressure (HVLP) equivalent gun for which USEPA has given written approval (see 35 III.
+The adopted rules impact motor vehicle refinishing operations by a) allowing, in application of spray coatings, alternative use of a High Volume Low Pressure (HVLP) equivalent gun for which USEPA has given written approval (see 35 Ill.
 Adm.
-Code 218.784 and 219.784) and repeal of a state registration program codified at 35 III.
+Code 218.784 and 219.784) and b) repealing a state registration program codified at 35 Ill.
 Adm.
 Code 218.792.784 and 219.792 that overlaps with the federal program.
 SR at 1.